ROBERT SIEGEL, Host:

 As NPR's Sylvia Poggioli reports, Strauss-Kahn had argued for softening the austerity measures associated with the bailouts of Greece, Ireland and Portugal.

-Today in Brussels, European Commission spokesman Amadeu Altafaj assured there will be continuity of policies despite the absence of the IMF director.
+SYLVIA POGGIOLI: Today in Brussels, the European Commission's spokesman Amadeu Altafaj assured there will be continuity of policies despite the absence of the IMF director.

-Mr. AMADEU ALTAFAJ (Spokesman, European Commission): (Through translator) This should not impact on the programs for Greece and Ireland or the decisions about Portugal.
-I have seen alarmist headlines in the press, and I would like to reassure public opinion that decisions which are under way will not be affected.
+AMADEU ALTAFAJ: (Through translator) This should not impact on the programs for Greece and Ireland or the decisions about Portugal.
+I have seen alarmist headlines in the press, and I would like to reassure public opinion that decisions, which are underway, will not be affected.

-Martin Wolf, chief economics commentator of the Financial Times, said Strauss- Kahn's probable departure as IMF managing director will leave troubled eurozone economies without a champion.
+POGGIOLI: Martin Wolf, chief economics commentator of the Financial Times, said Strauss- Kahn's probable departure as IMF managing director will leave troubled Eurozone economies without a champion.

-Dr. MARTIN WOLF (Financial Times): Now, in the short term, it probably won't make much difference.
-But the role of the IMF as a shaper of the whole programs - it takes an absolutely central role in devising these programs, when ultimately the eurozone had to bring it in - that's going to go.
+MARTIN WOLF: Now, in the short-term, it probably won't make much difference.
+But the role of the IMF as a shaper of the whole programs - it takes an absolutely central role in devising these programs, when ultimately the Eurozone had to bring it in - that's going to go.
 It's going to be really quite different without him.

 POGGIOLI: Sylvia Poggioli, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.